-The Water Resources Science (WRS) graduate program is committed to the education goals of producing scientists with strong technical skills, developing a holistic understanding of the hydrologic cycle and associated ecosystems, and generating an understanding of the interplay between the bio-physical sciences and the social sciences in developing and implementing public policies related to water.
+The Water Resources Science (WRS) graduate program is an interdisciplinary and multi-institutional program based on the Twin Cities and Duluth campuses.
+The WRS program is committed to the education goals of producing scientists with strong technical skills, developing a holistic understanding of the hydrologic cycle and associated ecosystems, and generating an understanding of the interplay between the bio-physical sciences and the social sciences in developing and implementing public policies related to water.

 Students in the program develop the breadth of scientific knowledge appropriate to understand the complicated aquatic ecosystems and watershed on which they will work, as well as social dimensions of the topic, including the public policy and legal frameworks in which water resources are protected and managed.